 12 Best Character Reference Letter Samples (Written for Friend)

-You can write a character reference letter if you are a friend, relative, or neighbor to the applicant.
-As the referrer, you are expected to be familiar with the applicant enough to give detailed information about their character and personality.
-Additionally, you can write a character reference letter as a business associate, professor, customer, or academic advisor.
+You can write the letter if you are a friend, relative, or neighbor of the applicant.
+As the referrer, you are expected to be familiar enough with the applicant enough to give detailed information about their character and personality.
+Additionally, you can write the letter as a business associate, professor, customer, or academic advisor.

-As a church group leader, school camp, 4-H, or a voluntary program, you can refer members through a character reference letter.
+As a church group leader, school camp, 4-H, or a voluntary program, you can refer members through the letter.
 Members within other groups, such as sports groups, can also refer to each other.
-Fundamentally, suppose you have interacted with an applicant in a capacity that explicitly demonstrated their character and abilities enough to be referenced, for example, babysitters.
+Fundamentally, suppose you have interacted with an applicant in a capacity that explicitly demonstrated their character and abilities enough to be referenced, for example, as a babysitter.
 In that case, you can write a reference letter for them.

 Pre-Writing Considerations

-Anytime a friend, colleague, or relative requests you to write a character reference letter, there are certain things you ought to consider before you begin the writing process.
-These pre-writing considerations ensure that a character reference letter for a friend accomplishes its intended purpose.
+Any time a friend, colleague, or relative requests that you write a letter, there are certain things you ought to consider before you begin the writing process.
+These pre-writing considerations ensure that the letter accomplishes its intended purpose.

 These pre-writing considerations are: